 This simple homemade chamomile balm recipe is simply divine.
-Made using healing chamomile infused olive oil, this homemade chamomile balm recipe is perfect for hands, feet, body and even lips!
+Made using natural chamomile infused olive oil, this homemade chamomile balm recipe is perfect for hands, feet, body and even lips!
 (Use only lip safe fragrances or flavor oils if using on lips.)
 If you’re sensitive to fragrances you can leave your balm unscented.
 Or use cocoa, ginger and espresso for a fantastic fragrance that’s just as divine as this balm itself.
 (I have to admit I’m a sucker for all three of these things.)

 Once you’ve created you own homemade chamomile balm, package it in sustainable, eco-friendly brown paperboard jars.
 Then top each container with cute bee sticker embellishment for a thoughtful homemade gift idea.
 These are perfect as homemade stocking stuffers, DIY wedding favors or even as part of a handmade gift basket.
 Here’s the recipe…